tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 `Issues` are the converse of `Validations`.
 Data lack quality if an `Issue` identifies a potential problem in the data that would require further human review to determine if the data have quality for some purpose.
 Like `Validations`, `Issues` relate `Information Elements` and `Resource Types` with a `Specification` of exactly how to assess fitness of the data under some `Use Case`.
 No illustration is provided here, as the `Issue` concept is very similar to the `Validation` concept, but with a different focus on identifying potential problems rather than confirming compliance.

 `Validations`, `Measures`, `Amendments`, and `Issues` all share a similar set of relationships to other classes in the Framework.
-The following diagrams for `Measures` and `Amendments'  highlight these similarities, with classes and relationships that differ called out with thicker line weights.
+The following diagrams for `Measures` and `Amendments` highlight these similarities, with classes and relationships that differ called out with thicker line weights.

 `Measures` make an aggregate summary of some specific aspect of data quality.